-The pin's connection to the functional ground (pin 2) should be as short as possible (e.g. in the switching cabinet).
+The pin's connection to the functional ground (pin 2) should be as short as possible (e.g. in the control cabinet).
 We recommend using the largest possible conductor cross section on the supply plug.

-Next to the supply voltage plug there is a functional grounding clip.
-The grounding clip (functional ground) must be connected with a central grounding point on the switching cabinet using a 6.3 mm blade connector via the shortest distance and with as little resistance as possible (e.g. copper strip, but must be at least 2.5 mm2).
+A functional grounding clip is located next to the supply voltage plug.
+The grounding clip (functional ground) must be connected with a central grounding point on the control cabinet using a 6.3 mm blade connector at the shortest distance and with as little resistance as possible (e.g. copper strip, but must be at least 2.5 mm2).